Alejogb1/job-board/blog-data/regex-length-string-match.md

 As you can see in the code I have a regex pattern that matches alphanumeric strings Then I use python's string `len()` function to check the string length along with the regex check `re.match()` This keeps your code clean and easy to understand and maintain

-Now you might be saying "Okay that's great but what about dynamic lengths based on other parameters" Sure I can show you that
+Now you might be saying " that's great but what about dynamic lengths based on other parameters" Sure I can show you that

 Lets say we are validating user input fields each field has its own validation rules including length requirements And the lengths can be stored in a database or configuration file.
 Instead of hard coding them or having multiple if-else I would recommend creating a function to handle this logic